 Students will learn to design and create jewelry and objects while learning to use tools and materials found in a metal working studio.
 Processes that may be covered are piercing, sawing, filing, sanding, polishing, wire working, surface texturing and patination.

 1252 JEWELRY II AND METALSMITHING

-Gr 10-12 0.5 credit Prerequisite/Recommendation: Jewelry I.
+0.5 credit Prerequisite/Recommendation: Successful completion of Jewelry I Gr 10-12

 1253 JEWELRY III AND METALSMITHING